codeliner/array-reader/README.md

 ## Installation

-Installation of malocher\event-store uses composer.
+Installation of codeliner\array-reader uses composer.
 For composer documentation, please refer to [getcomposer.org](http://getcomposer.org/).
 Add following requirement to your composer.json